 Hochsteller is a broad and secluded rocky mountain belonging to the range called Zillertal Alps (Austria) or Alpi Aurine (Italy).
 The summit is located near the Italian-Austrian boundary ridge, entirely on the Austrian side, between Monte Lavizza – Haupenhöhe to the South and Kälberlahnerspitze to the NW.
 A rarely climbed peak until a few years ago, nowaday more frequented in reason of its interesting Normal route.
-Along the climb you can enjoy stunning views over Croda Alta/Hohe Wand, Croda Rossa/Rotbachlspitze, Cima Grava-Hochfernerspitze, Hintere Weisspitze and Grosser Moseler.
+During the climb you can enjoy stunning views over Croda Alta/Hohe Wand, Croda Rossa/Rotbachlspitze, Cima Grava-Hochfernerspitze, Hintere Weisspitze and Grosser Moseler.
 Also the summit views are wide over the surrounding ranges, as Tuxer Alpen, Alpi Aurine - Zillertal Alps, Val di Vizze-Pfitscher Tal summits and the superb lake Schlegeis-Stausee.

 When viewed from the Italian side, the mountain has the appearance of a dark and square rocky trapeze truly distinctive, with a long and slightly notched summit ridge facing South.
 Along this ridge it runs the upper section of the Normal route, joining Monte Lavizza, which someone consider as a fore-summit of Hochsteller, with the true summit.
 The other main ridges are the more jagged NW and NE ridges, surrounding the Hochstellerkees glacier.